teamshares/design-system/README.md

 * From _within the linked Rails app_: `yarn unlink @teamshares/design-system` and then `yarn install --force` to re-install the previously-linked package from remote instead.

 ## After merging your PR
-Your changes _won't go live_ in any consuming Rails apps until their `yarn.lock` is updated to point to the newest-released git SHA (i.e. you merge a PR in that app in which you've run `yarn upgrade @teamshares/design-system`).
+Your changes _won't go live_ in any consuming Rails apps until their `yarn.lock` is updated to point to the newest-released git SHA (i.e. you merge a PR in that app in which you've run `yarn add https://github.com/teamshares/design-system.git#main`).